QuickBooks Blog

 Receive Distributions From LLC Profits

-LLC members are entitled to receive distributions from the company's profits, which are determined by their individual investments and the guidelines specified in the operating agreement.
 This agreement establishes the guidelines for managing the company, including how members will divide profits and responsibilities.
 It also outlines the percentage of profits that each member will receive and the timeline for distributing these earnings.

 Work as an Independent Contractor

-Some countries may consider professionals providing independent services like doctors or lawyers as independent contractors.
+Some countries may consider professionals providing independent services, like doctors or lawyers, independent contractors.
+They may also consider independent contractors to be either sole proprietors or single-member LLCs.

-Furthermore, some countries may consider independent contractors either as sole proprietors or single-member LLCs.
-This means that independent contractors are recognised as self-employed, and you would not receive a salary as an employee.
-Rather, you would set your pay rates and payment schedules.
+This means that independent contractors are recognised as self-employed, so you wouldn't receive a salary as an employee, instead you'd set rates and payment schedules.

 An individual is considered to be a self-employed person if they: